Esther Kiobel

 It was a brave move by Esther, who could have accepted Shell’s settlement offer of 700.000 dollar, she says.
 ‘But I refused.
 Shell has my husband’s blood on his hands.
 I want them to be held accountable for that.’
 What Esther Kiobel wants from Shell, she explains, is that they apologise.
 ‘If they do that, I will accept.’

-Esther & the Law is shown at the Movies that Matter Festival 2023, where Esther Kiobel will be a special guest.
+Esther & the Law was shown at the Movies that Matter Festival 2023, where Esther Kiobel was a special guest.

 Photo: Amnesty International Nederland